netlify/netlify-plugin-gatsby/README.md

 [remove the plugin](https://docs.netlify.com/configure-builds/build-plugins/#remove-a-plugin)
 at any time by visiting the **Plugins** tab for your site in the Netlify UI. -->

+### Build configuration
+During the beta phase there are some changes that need to be made manually in your build configuration.

+- Set the build image to "Ubuntu Xenial 16.04".
+Read the docs on [how to select a build image](https://docs.netlify.com/configure-builds/get-started/#build-image-selection).
+- Gatsby now requires Node 14 for building and SSR/DSG.
+For this to work you must set the environment variable `AWS_LAMBDA_JS_RUNTIME` to `nodejs14.x`.
+This must be done in the Netlify UI, not in the `netlify.toml`.
+Read the docs on [choosing a functions runtime](https://docs.netlify.com/functions/build-with-javascript/#runtime-settings).
 ### Manual Installation

 1. Create a `netlify.toml` in the root of your project.
 Your file should include